ben-dh3/html_starter/README.md

+# Makers Course Content
+Practice using curl commands to query a simple Flask application.

 # Flask HTML Web & Database Project Starter

 This is a starter project for you to use to start your Flask HTML web & database